jingyanwang/gpu_setup_in_windows/README.md

 cudnn-11.2-windows-x64-v8.1.0.77\cuda
 ```

-and copy all files and paste to
+and copy all files and paste to, for the overlapping files, overwrite them

 ```
 C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v11.5